bd8xc/MediExplain-AI/README.md

 rather than assuming `(00)` represents a duration.

+The system also includes a human verification stage.
+If the model is uncertain or the OCR output is incorrect, the user can manually correct the extracted information before the final explanation is generated.

+If a medicine is completely missed during extraction, the user can also add the medicine manually through the success page.

+## Human Verification and Feedback Loop

+The current system includes a human-in-the-loop verification workflow.

+The initial AI extraction is not treated as permanently correct.

+After extraction, the user can review the identified medicines and edit the following fields:

+- Medicine name
+- Dosage
+- Frequency
+- Food/timing instruction
+- Duration

+The user can also add a medicine that was missed during the initial extraction.

+When the user selects `Update Explanation`, the corrected medicine information is sent back to the backend and passed to the Bedrock explanation stage.

+The corrected information becomes the source of truth for the updated explanation.

+This creates the following workflow:

+Prescription Image → OCR → AI Extraction → Human Verification → Correction → AI Explanation

+This approach is designed to reduce the risk of presenting incorrect prescription information when OCR or AI extraction is uncertain.

 ## Example

 For a relatively readable prescription, Textract can produce output such as: